 Why does a Nobel laureate receive the world's most prestigious prize?
 Nobel posters with a popular-scientific approach explaining the prizes in physics, chemistry and economic sciences are ready by the first week in December and are distributed all over the world as well as to Sweden's grammar and comprehensive schools, folk high schools and natural-science departments at universities and colleges.

 Read more about the Nobel Posters

-More than 100 school classes visits the Academy's Observatory Museum every year.
-The Museum is located in the observatory from the 18th century and the exhibitions covers history of science with an emphasis on astronomy, geography and meteorology.
-Evening tours can include astronomic observations through telescope.
+The Academy's Observatory Museum is located in the observatory from the 18th century and the exhibitions covers history of science with an emphasis on astronomy, geography and meteorology.
+The museum will not be open in 2014.

 Read more at the Observatory Museum's website

 ICMI-Sweden is a subdepartment to the Swedish National Committee for Mathematics.
 It's aim is among others to support the development of research and development in mathematics education in Sweden, to provide a forum for increased contacts and more exchanges of ideas among mathematics educators in schools, at teacher training, colleges and universities and to act as a link between ICMI, the International Commission on Mathematical Instruction, and practitioners in the Swedish mathematics education system.